8 hurt when van crashes car into outdoor dining area, plows into scaffolding on East Side

 However, flying debris injured two boys, ages 5 and 7.

-The white van then traveled another block, jumping the curb and coming to a rest in scaffolding.
+The white van then traveled another block, jumping the curb, destroying a fruit stand, and coming to a rest in scaffolding.

 Also injured were a 27-year-old man, 40-year-old woman, 47-year-old woman, 50-year-old man, 53-year-old man, and a 74-year-old man.